harshil15999/scheduling/README.md

   - Storing in the database

 ## Challenges:
+1. Doing it for one person
-1. Whatsapp connection to the server:
+2. Whatsapp connection to the server
-2. Mapping of the number to the persons name in the contact book and handling of multiple people of the same name.
+3. Mapping of the number to the persons name in the contact book and handling of multiple people of the same name.

 v1.0.0:
 1. Connecting whatsapp bot and making hello world